Salim-Miloudi/STLR-Automation-Tool/README.md

 * **Integrated Dashboard**: A real-time dashboard to track user performance and display key production metrics.
 * **Production Analytics**: Visualizations to show the most produced models by quantity over time.
 * **Predictive Forecasting**: Using machine learning models to forecast future production needs based on historical data.
-This will help STLR anticipates new orders and plan for production schedule more effectively.
+This will help STLR anticipates new orders and plans for production schedule more effectively.

 ---

 **Disclaimer**: This repository provides a conceptual overview and demonstration of a tool developed for internal use at STLR in Gatineau, Quebec.
 The source code is not publicly available to protect company intellectual property and operational security.